northern-tester/transmission/README.md

 * A0 Paper or Large Writable Wall Spaces
 * Post It Notes
 * Your favourite pens
 * Scales to about 2 teams per facilitator
 * About 4 people per team works well
 * Effort
 * Questions
 * Within each Exercise Folder (apart from the Warm Up), there are Handouts and Solutions folders.
-Print the handouts, done give out the solutions. ;)
+Print the handouts, dont give out the solutions. ;)

 __Objectives for this workshop:__